brianyoungilcho/riplacer-new/BACKEND_HANDOFF.md

 - Use Gemini for web search capabilities
 - Try to find real information about the organization
 - Generate Riplace Score based on available signals
+- **Verify the prospect is in the user's territory before returning**
 - Response time target: <8 seconds

 ---